CTL Professional Development Mini-Grant

 Any questions, please contact the Center for Teaching and Learning at firstname.lastname@example.org, or refer to the CTL FAQ page.

-The Center for Teaching and Learning will be funding four Exploratory Teaching Grants for each academic year.
-The purpose of this grant is to provide opportunities for faculty members to try innovative ways of teaching (i.e. interdisciplinary projects, flipped classrooms, etc.).
+The Center for Teaching and Learning funds two Exploratory Teaching Grants per academic year.
+The purpose of this grant is to provide opportunities for faculty members to try innovative ways of teaching (i.e. interdisciplinary projects, flipped classrooms, incorporation of technology, etc.).
 The grant is open to full-time and part-time faculty members.
 CTL staff members will work with grant recipients to meet their outcomes.

-At the end of the process, each faculty member will be awarded with a $500 stipend.
+At the end of the process, each recipient will be awarded with a $500 stipend.
 Faculty members will also be required to share their experiences with the College community.

 The Exploratory Teaching Grant Application must be typed and proper signatures obtained.